ECS-251-W2020/final-project-group-3/README.md

     └── ...

 The Raft Chat project is comprised of the `chat app` and the `central server`.
-All related files currently reside in the NuRaft folder. (*those related to the app under examples and include, while the central server file is at the base*)
+All related files currently reside in the NuRaft folder. (*those related to the app are under examples and include, while the central server file is at the base*)

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine and remote servers for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine and/or remote servers for development and testing purposes.

 ### Prerequisites